Domestic Longhair vs Devon Rex: Complete Comparison (2026)

 Health and Lifespan Comparison

 Domestic Longhair has a typical lifespan of 12-18 years, while Devon Rex lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
-Domestic Longhair is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Devon Rex faces its own health challenges including Genetic Conditions, Coat and Skin Issues, Other Health Concerns.
+Domestic Longhair is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
+Devon Rex faces its own health challenges including Genetic Conditions, Coat and Skin Issues, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 Domestic Longhair has 2 documented predispositions compared to 3 for Devon Rex, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health